h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - 4,498 : the number of actual cases that defaulted on the test

 **Predicted label**
-- 124,667 : the number of cases that were predicted to not default on the test dataset
+- 118,050 : the number of cases that were predicted to not default on the test dataset
-- 368 :  the number of cases that were predicted to default on the test dataset
+- 6,985 :  the number of cases that were predicted to default on the test dataset

 ![diagnostics-confusion-matrix-3](assets/diagnostics-confusion-matrix-3.jpg)

 The final layer of the confusion matrix we will explore are the errors.
 The errors section is one of the first places where we can check how well the model performed.
 The better the model does at classifying labels on the test dataset the lower the error rate will be.
 The **error rate** is also known as the **misclassification rate** which answers the question of how often is the model wrong?

 For this particular model these are the errors:
-- 152/120537 = 0.0012 or 0.12%  times the model classified actual cases that did not default as defaulting out of the actual non-defaulting group
+- 5241/120537 = **0.0434** or 4.3%  times the model classified actual cases that did not default as defaulting out of the actual non-defaulting group
-- 4282/4498 = 0.951 or 95.1% times the model classified actual cases that did default as not defaulting out of the actual defaulting group
+- 2754/4498 = **0.6123** or 61.2% times the model classified actual cases that did default as not defaulting out of the actual defaulting group
-- 4282/124667 = 0.0343 or 3.43% times the model classified predicted cases that did default as not defaulting out of the total predicted not defaulting group
+- 2754/118050 = **0.0233**  or 2.33% times the model classified predicted cases that did default as not defaulting out of the total predicted not defaulting group
-- 216/368 = 0.5869 or 58.69% times the model classified predicted cases that defaulted as defaulting out of the total predicted defaulting group
+- 1744/6985 = **0.2496** or 24.96% times the model classified predicted cases that defaulted as defaulting out of the total predicted defaulting group
-- (4282 + 152) / 125035 = **0.03546**  This means that this model incorrectly classifies  .03546 or 3.546% of the time.
+- (2754 + 5241) / 125035 = **0.0639**  This means that this model incorrectly classifies  0.0639 or 6.39% of the time.

-What does the misclassification error of .03546 mean?
+What does the misclassification error of **0.0639** mean?

 One of the best ways to understand the impact of this misclassification error is to look at the financial implications of the False Positives and False Negatives.
 As mentioned previously, the False Positives represent the loans predicted not to default and in reality did default.
 Additionally, we can look at the mortgages that Freddie Mac missed out on by not granting loans because the model predicted that they would default when in reality they did not default.

 One way to look at the financial implications for Freddie Mac is to look at the total paid interest rate per loan.
 The mortgages on this dataset are traditional home equity loans which means that the loans are:

 - A fixed borrowed amount
 - Fixed interest rate
 - Loan term and monthly payments are both fixed

 For this tutorial, we will assume a 6% Annual Percent Rate (APR) over 30 years.
 APR is the amount one pays to borrow the funds.
 Additionally, we are going to assume an average home loan of $167,473 (this average was calculated by taking the sum of all the loans on the freddie_mac_500.csv dataset and dividing it by 30,001 which is the total number of mortgages on this dataset).
 For a mortgage of $167,473 the total interest paid after 30 years would be $143,739.01 [1].

-When looking at the False Positives, we can think about 152 cases of people which the model predicted should be not be granted a home loan because they were predicted to default on their mortgage.
-These 155 loans translate to over 18 million dollars in loss of potential income (152 * $143,739.01) in interest.
+When looking at the **False Positives**, we can think about **5241** cases of people which the model predicted should be not be granted a home loan because they were predicted to default on their mortgage.
+These **5241** loans translate to over **753 million dollars** in loss of potential income (**5241** * $143,739.01) in interest.

-Now, looking at the True Positives, we do the same and take the 4,282 cases that were granted a loan because the model predicted that they would not default on their home loan.
-These 4,282 cases translate to about over 618 million dollars in interest losses since the 4,282 cases defaulted.
+Now, looking at the **False Negatives**, we do the same and take the **2754** cases that were granted a loan because the model predicted that they would not default on their home loan.
+These **2754** cases translate to about over **395 million dollars** in interest losses since **2754** in actuality cases defaulted.

-The misclassification rate provides a summary of the sum of the False Positives and False Negatives divided by the total cases in the test dataset.
-The misclassification rate for this model was .03546.
-If this model were used to determine home loan approvals, the mortgage institutions would need to consider approximately 618 million dollars in losses for misclassified loans that got approved and shouldn’t have and 18 million dollars on loans that were not approved since they were classified as defaulting.
+The **misclassification rate** provides a summary of the **sum of** the **False Positives** and **False Negatives** **divided by** the **total cases in the test dataset**.
+The misclassification rate for this model was **0.0639**.
+If this model were used to determine home loan approvals, the mortgage institutions would need to consider approximately **395 million dollars** in losses for misclassified loans that got approved and shouldn’t have and **753 million dollars** on loans that were not approved since they were classified as defaulting.

-One way to look at these results is to ask the question: is missing out on approximately 18 million dollars from loans that were not approved better than losing about 618 million dollars from loans that were approved and then defaulted?
+One way to look at these results is to ask the question: is missing out on approximately **753 million dollars** from loans that were not approved better than losing about **395 million dollars** from loans that were approved and then defaulted?
 There is no definite answer to this question, and the answer depends on the mortgage institution.

 ![diagnostics-confusion-matrix-4](assets/diagnostics-confusion-matrix-4.jpg)